PhaethonPsychis/Personal.Advisor.Service/web3 maritime conference Athen 2023.md

 - Any form of harassment—in person or online—is not permitted
 - Abusive comments or behavior towards others will not be tolerated

-### Who can attend and how much does it cost?
-Anyone can attend for free if they purchase a ticket.
-Details soon.
-The cost of the conference is covered by the WMF, partners and  sponsors

-### Web3 workshops for the general audience
-Several teams are organizing introductory web3 workshops.